Big news! IBC Awards 2025 shortlist announced!

 Our website is completely free for you to enjoy.
 That said, we are a registered charity, so fund-raising is essential to cover our running costs and secure our future work.

-You can help by making purchases through our affiliate links to third-party book retailers.
-We currently offer links for the following online bookstores:
+You can support our work by purchasing books through our affiliate links to third-party book retailers.
+We currently offer links to Bookshop.org and Amazon UK.

-• Bookshop.org: Bookshop.org offers us a 10% commission, and allocates a further 10% to a fund shared amongst registered independent booksellers.
+Bookshop.org offers us a 10% commission and allocates a further 10% to a fund shared among registered independent booksellers.
 Their prices are competitive, and they offer free delivery over £40.

 What are the IBC Awards?

-We award £10,000 to the author and illustrator of the winning book in each of three age categories.
+We award £10,000 to the author and illustrator of the winning book in each of three age categories: baby and toddler, picture books and children’s fiction.

-Our aim is to break inclusivity out of a niche, with a grand prize that everyone will want to win!
+Our aim is to break inclusive children’s books out of a niche, with a grand prize everyone will want to win!
 Click here to read more about last year’s awards.